Trifocals7733/BigDJ/README.md

 > 🎵 One thing the mod can't do for you: it keeps the stream steady and unfiltered, but the
 > *music itself* still has to reach your microphone somehow.
 A virtual cable is the clean way.
+> Programs such as [Logitech Mixline](https://www.logitechg.com/software/mixline) or
+> [VB-Audio](https://vb-audio.com/) are recommended for routing music into the microphone input.

 ## 🩺 Troubleshooting